braedynl/views-py/README.md

 Under this library's definition, a *view* is a thin wrapper around a reference to some [`Sequence[T]`](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes) (called the "target"), and a [`slice`](https://docs.python.org/3/library/functions.html#slice) of indices to view from it (called the "window").
 Alterations made to the target are reflected by its views.
 Views are, themselves, a type of `Sequence[T]`, and do not offer much in terms of extra functionality.

-Views are a useful alternative to copies, as an instance of one takes significantly less space in memory for larger sequences, and does not induce much runtime overhead on construction.
-The `View` class that comes with this library is read-only, but dynamic - meaning that the target can change its items and length, but the view itself cannot be modified:
+Views are a useful alternative to copies, as an instance of one takes significantly less space in memory for larger sequences, and does not induce much runtime overhead on construction or copy.
+The `View` class that comes with this library is read-only, but dynamic - meaning that the target can change its items and length, but the view itself cannot be modified (similar to the objects returned by `dict.keys()`, `dict.values()`, and `dict.items()`):

 ```python
 >>> from views import View